 Accelerator Design, Electron-Ion Collider

 Dr. Yun Luo is an accelerator physicist in the Electron-Ion Collider Directorate at Brookhaven National Laboratory (BNL).
 Before he joined BNL in 2003, he had been working on the Beijing Electron-positron Collider (BEPC) at IHEP and the Large Hadron Collider (LHC) at CERN.
 In 2006, Dr. Luo proposed and demonstrated a global betatron decoupling feedback based on a continuous coupling measurement.
 Dr. Luo carried out a sophisticated weak-strong beam-beam simulation for RHIC head-on beam-beam compensation with electron lenses, which became operational in 2015 RHIC proton run and improved the luminosity.
 Dr. Luo was the run coordinator of the 2012 RHIC U-U and Cu-Au runs, during which he proposed new lattice configurations to greatly improve the off-momentum dynamic aperture and the beam lifetime.
 Burning-off dominated physics stores and peak luminosity exceeding initial one at the beginning of store were first observed in the U-U collision.
 Since 2016, Dr. Luo began to work on EIC accelerator physics design.
-Currently he mainly participates in and coordinates EIC beam-beam interaction simualtion studies, HSR dynamic aperture calculation / improvement with beam-beam and nonlinear magnetic field errors, detector solenoid effect compensation in IR6.
+Currently he is mainly working on EIC beam-beam interaction simualtion studies, HSR dynamic aperture calculation / improvement with beam-beam and nonlinear magnetic field errors and other lattice or machine errors, detector solenoid effect compensation in IR6, HSR local and global betatron coupling correction.
 Dr. Luo also serves as the coordinator for RHIC Accelerator Physics Experiment (APEX) program since 2014.

 Linear and nonlinear beam dynamics and methods, sympletic particle tracking, spin tracking, dynamic aperture optimization, weak-strong and strong-strong beam-beam interaction simulation, beam-beam compensation, online betatron decoupling and feedback, online linear and nonlinear optics measurement and correction, accelerator operational data analysis and modeling, etc.

-Currently mainly working on EIC beam-beam interaction simualtion studies, EIC HSR dynamic aperture calculation and improvement, HSR betatron coupling correction and so on.
+Currently mainly working on EIC beam-beam interaction simualtion, EIC HSR dynamic aperture with beam-beam and optics and machine errors, detector solenoid effect compensation, HSR betatron coupling correction, and so on.